ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

     :randomize:
     :blockanswer: 0 1 2 3 4 5 6 7 8 9 10

-    Put the blocks in order to create a Java statement that will print "Hi!".
+    Drag or click on the blocks you need to move them from the top section into the yellow area to create a Java statement that will print "Hi!".
 There are extra blocks that you don't need.
     ~~~~
     --blocks--
     System